omrilotan/create-wrangler/README.md

 --output (-o): The path to the destination file.
 Defaults to `./wrangler.toml`.

+--silent: Do not output the result to the console.

+--help: Display help message.

 ### Input file

 The input file exports a named function: `template`, which receives a single argument: the TOML object.